Trash to Treasure: Where to Donate Your Stuff

 30 Day Spring Cleaning from the Spruce – This guide breaks up tasks to encapsulate a full month.
 Some days are more labor intensive, while others are simple and encourage you to keep up with the full month.

 Shelf Esteem – Find inspiration and motivation with these books available at the Canton Public Library.
-Included in this guide are titles that help when you feel overwhelmed.
+Included in this guide are titles that can help when you feel overwhelmed.

 Donating